 10. Think about on-site remarketing!

 On-site remarketing includes all the tools that help you identify in real time the moment when visitors disengage and are about to abandon their cart or leave the site.
-Once you detect this intention, you can re-engage them with a personalised message based on their browsing history and the contents of their cart.
+Once you detect this intention, you can re-engage them with a personalized message based on their browsing history and the contents of their cart.
 You may offer an incentive to convert (e.g.: free shipping if the amount of the cart items exceeds a certain threshold, discount coupon, etc.) or simply recover their e-mail address to re-engage them later via other channels.
-Solutions like AB Tasty help you implement such customised reactivation scenarios in real time.
+Solutions like AB Tasty help you implement such customized reactivation scenarios in real time.
 They are simple and require no alterations to your page code and no involvement by your technical staff.